Thursday, July 15, 2010

 The film that was fogged by airport X-ray scanners.

-Film I scanned instead of enlarging.Louisiana reliquary?
+Film I scanned instead of enlarging.Louisiana reliquary? maybe a chimney, maybe an entrance, all scrabbled brick.

 I'm choosing again to share the images as they appeared with the default scan settings; I find the rosy tone appealing and also very characteristic of Susan.